odud-by/uae-fdi-resilience-analysis/README.md

 **3. Post-COVID Structural Step-Up**
 The COVID period diverged from conventional crisis patterns: instead of contracting, inflows remained elevated through 2020–2022.
 The post-pandemic phase marked a structural step-up rather than a cyclical rebound.
 In 2023, inflows jumped to USD 30.7 billion, ranking the UAE among the world’s leading FDI destinations and second globally in greenfield project announcements.
 In 2024, inflows reached a record USD 45.6 billion, placing the UAE in the global top 10 and accounting for a dominant share of Middle East inflows.

-The magnitude and consistency of recent inflows across greenfield projects, reinvestments, and diversified sectors suggest that 2023–2024 mark a distinct upward shift rather than a typical cyclical upswing.
+The magnitude and consistency of recent inflows across greenfield projects, reinvestments, and diversified sectors indicate a distinct upward shift rather than a typical cyclical upswing.
 This raises an important policy question: how durable is this momentum under tighter global conditions?

 ---